 Forging is a metal processing method that utilizes forging machinery to apply pressure on metal blanks, producing plastic deformation that results in forgings with specific mechanical properties, shapes, and sizes.
 It is one of the two components of forging, along with stamping.

-At the same time, because the complete metal streamline is preserved, the mechanical properties of forgings are generally better than those of castings of the same material.
+Forging eliminates defects such as cast porosity in the smelting process, while optimizing the microstructure.
+Furthermore, since the metal’s complete streamline is preserved, the mechanical properties of forgings are generally superior to those of castings made from the same material.

 1. Deformation temperature

 The initial recrystallization temperature of steel is approximately 727℃.
 However, 800℃ is typically considered the threshold for hot forging.
 Forging above 800℃ is referred to as hot forging, while forging between 300℃ and 800℃ is referred to as warm or semi-hot forging.
 Room temperature forging is called cold forging.

 Hot forging is the most commonly used method for manufacturing forgings in most industries.
 Warm and cold forging, on the other hand, are primarily used in the automotive, general machinery, and other part production industries.
 These methods can efficiently save materials.

 As previously mentioned, forging can be classified into hot forging, warm forging, and cold forging based on temperature.
 Additionally, it can be categorized into free forging, die forging, ring rolling, and specialized forging based on the forming mechanism.